 History

-The Lake View Library was orginally housed in a small room in the town's municipal building in what is now the secretary's office.
-The library was then moved to what is now the town council meeting room before being built in it's present location.
+The Lake View Library was orginally housed in the town's municipal building--first in what is now the secretary's office and then in what is now the town council meeting room--before being built in its present location.